tom-dell/Plex-Meta-Manager-Configs/README.md

 ![](/images/plex_search.png)

 Again, the red is the collection, the blue is the content of the plex_search builder.

+## A complex collection of documentaries using the TMDB builder

 There are loads of options you can find in the documentation, we'll do one more, this time we'll build a collection of documentaries released after 2015, with a user score that is greater than, or equalling 6, sort them based on their rating, and limit the collection to 20 movies.
 We'll be using the [TMDB builder](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-builders), and it's [dicover function](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) to achieve this.